Introduction

 firewall-cmd --get-active-zones

-Firewalld should have applied the home zone on all traffic coming through the eth1 network interface.
+The firewall applies the zone to all incoming traffic from the eth1 network interface.

-Warning: When changing the zone of an interface, you may affect the status of active services.
-For example, if you’re working through SSH and move a network interface to a zone that does not support the SSH service, your connection might drop.
-Furthermore, you will not be able to log in.
+Warning: Changing the zone of an interface affects active services.
+For example, if you're working through SSH and move a network interface to a zone that does not support the SSH service, your connection drops, and you will not be able to log in.

 sudo firewall-cmd --set-default-zone=work